“A library outranks any other one thing a community can do to benefit its people. It is a never failing spring in the desert.”

 *

-We are grateful to the following friends who have given books this year; Mr. Walter Moore, Mrs. Lancey, Mrs. Grace Williams, Kit Kat Komedy Klub, Mrs. Robert Linn, Mr. Henry Getchell, Mrs. Annie Fuller, Mrs. Brann and Miss Elizabeth Linn.
+We are grateful to the following friends who have given books this year; Mr. Walter Moore, Mrs. Annie Lancey, Mrs. Grace Williams, Kit Kat Komedy Klub, Mrs. Robert Linn, Mr. Henry Getchell, Mrs. Annie Fuller, Mrs. Brawn and Miss Elizabeth Linn.

 Respectfully submitted, Mrs. Nellie Wade Haley – Librarian